Do German Shepherds Get Cold: Fun Facts

 Kong – these can be stuffed with peanut butter, cheese or any kind of spreadable food that will make them work to get it all out.
 They are also made of rubber so they bounce around if you roll them on the floor.
 On top of all of this, Kongs can be frozen which makes for a longer-lasting treat/playtime!

 Anything small and fluffy – GSDs love to carry around little squeaky toys and snuggle them when they lay down for a nap.
-It’s sorta adorable 🙂
+It’s sorta adorable.
+A ball – because what dog doesn’t like playing catch?

-Can they handle hot weather?
+Can German shepherds handle hot weather?

 German shepherds are bred for work in various weather conditions to handle hot weather fairly well.
 However, you should still take precautions to keep your dog safe and comfortable during extreme heat waves.
 Ensure your German shepherd has plenty of water, and offer him shady areas to rest in.
-If your dog seems uncomfortable or starts to pant excessively, take him inside to a cool place.
-And if you see any signs of heatstroke, seek emergency veterinary care.
-With some common sense, you can help keep your German shepherd safe and healthy during summer’s hottest days.

 Extreme heat, like that which is often seen during summer, can drain your German shepherd’s energy and make him weak.
 If his body works too hard to cool off, he’ll get tired easily and even collapse after exercising or playing.
 During such times, walk him in the early morning or late evening when it is slightly cooler outside.
-Also, avoid letting him play too hard or exercise during the afternoon; always wear a doggy backpack with water bottles on hot days and let him drink from them regularly (he will be very grateful for ice cubes of freshwater).

 If you live in an area with frequent high temperatures, consider building a doggy pool so he can jump into it anytime he wants to cool off.
 However, ensure the pool is in a shady area and that you keep an eye on him while he plays to check for signs of heatstroke.